 - Understand how they tend to react to change and how to modify or regulate this reaction where necessary

 - Keep an open mind to new ways of doing things

 - Stay alert and attentive to where something may not be working

 Want to identify who in your organisation has these invaluable traits?
 Or looking for a way to support your existing leaders to build on these skills?
-Get in touch with us on email@example.com to find out how our solutions can help.
+Get in touch with us on +61 2 8404 0666 or email firstname.lastname@example.org to find out how our solutions can help.

 Siegling, A.B.
 Nielsen, C. and Petrides, K.V.
 (2014).
 Trait emotional intelligence and leadership in a European multinational company.
 PAID, 65: 65-68.

 Ellonen, K. Blomqvist, K. & Puumalainen, K. (2008).
 The role of trust is organizational

 innovativeness.
 European Journal of Innovation Management.
 11(2): 160-181.